Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 But they can only be one place at once.

-They might be one of those places,
+And one of those places

-might be a needed vacation
+might be a needed vacation.

-and then, every once in a while.
+Sleep every once in a while.

-I think allowing for some specialization,
+And, I think allowing for

-you know, thinking of Joe from our team,
+some specialization, you know, thinking of

-such a unique resource,
+a unique resource, in the finance space.

-I think helps drive a better
+I think helps

-overall experience for the business owners
+for the business owners

 that are looking to exit.